bmershon/image-sources/README.md

 ###### Nitty Gritty

 Zoom-to-extent functionality can be improved by padding this bounding box positioning to avoid awkward positioning with respect to the given camera focal length and scene configuration.

+### GUI Enchancement

+A few hours were dedicated to making the GUI more better while adhering closely to the original functionality of the boilerplate assignment.
+The enhancements were made with pedagogy in mind: the interface is tailored to the student who implements the code, rather than a user who is only interested in running the simulation.